arkency/posts/posts/2021-10-23-less-known-capability-of-rubys-json-dot-parse.md

 Perfect.

 How I discovered this feature?
 Some time ago I worked on a read model which had some data stored in PostgreSQL json columns.
-As you probably know, the data get serialized and deserialized automatically.
-Which means, that we get string keys in our data structure.
+As you probably know, data are serialized and deserialized automatically.
+Which means, that in result of reading from json column we get data structure with string keys.

 ```ruby
 # before